 Thought I'd introduce myself.
 Found this place through a search.

 My husband and I met in 1996 and married in 2001.
 He's my second husband, I'm his first wife.
-We have 3 kids from my first marriage, all grown and living away from home now (most of the time anyway!).
+We have 3 kids from my first marriage, all grown and living away from home now (most of the time anyway!) and one grandson.
 March 2010 I discovered his infidelity and kicked him out of the house that very day.
 We reconciled and he moved back in Sept 2010 and we are going strong.

 Here's a timeline of what we went through